Vigitant/startup/README.md

 basics, but I can now tinker with it to implement other pages and elements without, hopefully, having to redo what I've already got solid.

+Simon Javascript notes:

+All programs are different, needing some kinds of code but not others.
+There are many things I still really don't understand about Javascript.
+Thankfully, I think my startup is relatively simple.
+Of course, I will need to know a lot more than what my startup project needs if I am to make more programs - I can't just cross my fingers and hope that nothing I don't understand ever comes up.
+But I'm glad I can build my program at my own pace, and that having it be personally picked gives me the motivation to figure out all the different components.

+Javascript is the most "code-y" of the three languages that we have learned about thus far - it has a lot of different options for a lot of powerful features.